MicrosoftDocs/customer-insights/ci-docs/audience-insights/match-entities.md

 # Match conditions

-This step in customer or account unification defines the match order and rules for cross-entity matching.
+To unify two or more entities, this step in customer or account unification defines the match order and rules for cross-entity matching.
+For a single entity, this step does not apply.

 ## Include enriched entities (preview)